How to Write an Outline for a Research Paper: 3 Templates

 Example:

-Subpoint 1.1: Impact of carbon emissions on global warming
+Subpoint 1.1: How carbon emissions contribute to global warming

-Subpoint 1.2: Examples of countries that have enforced stricter regulations
+Subpoint 1.2: Countries that have adopted stricter regulations

-Subpoint 1.3: Potential benefits of stricter carbon policies
+Subpoint 1.3: Possible environmental benefits of stricter policies

 6. Review and Revise Your Outline